Mingrui-Yu/Mingrui-Yu.github.io/_pages/about.md

   - /about.html
 ---

 I am Mingrui YU, a robotics learner.
 I'm now pursuing the Ph.D. degree at the Department of Automation, Tsinghua University, under the supervision of [Prof. Xiang Li](https://sites.google.com/view/homepageoflixiang/home).
 During 2023 to 2024, I was a visiting student at the [MSC Lab](https://msc.berkeley.edu/) in UC Berkeley, under the supervision of [Prof. Masayoshi Tomizuka]((https://me.berkeley.edu/people/masayoshi-tomizuka/)).
-I received the Bachelor degree from Xi'an Jiaotong University (XJTU) in 2020.

-I am mainly researching the robotic manipulation of deformable objects, aiming to make it robust, practical, and easy-to-apply.
+I'm interested in machine learning, planning, and control with their applications to robotic dexterous manipulation of various objects, including in-hand manipulation and deformable object manipulation.

-In addition, I'm broadly interested in machine learning, planning, and control with their applications to robotic dexterous manipulation of various objects.
+I am leading a NSFC Youth Student Research Project (for PhD students) / 首批国家自然科学基金青年学生基础研究项目（博士生项目）entitled "Visual-tactile dexterous manipulation of deformable linear objects with a dual-arm robot".

 Email: [mingruiyu98@gmail.com](mailto:mingruiyu98@gmail.com) (recommended); [ymr20@mails.tsinghua.edu.cn](mailto:ymr20@mails.tsinghua.edu.cn) (国内使用).